fattyageboy/berthcare/docs/architecture.md

 ## Overview

 BerthCare is a mobile-first home care management platform designed with an offline-first architecture.
-The system enables nurses to document visits, coordinate care, and communicate with families—all while working seamlessly offline.
+The system enables caregivers to document visits, coordinate care, and communicate with families—all while working seamlessly offline.

 ### Design Philosophy